wp-plugins/disable-feeds/readme.txt

 In `Settings -> Reading` you will find an option to turn off redirection and issue a 404 (page not found) response instead.

+= What if I want to keep the main post/comment feeds but disable all other feeds? =

+In `Settings -> Reading` you will find an option to allow global feeds.
+All other feeds (individual post comments, archives, search, category etc.) will still be disabled.

 == Changelog ==

+= 1.2 =
+* Added the option to allow the global post and comment feeds.

 = 1.1.1 =
 * Bugfix: Redirect/404 setting in `Settings -> Reading` did not update properly.